istio/istio.io/content/docs/setup/kubernetes/_index.md

 - To expand your existing mesh with additional containers or VMs not running on your mesh's Kubernetes cluster, follow our [mesh expansion guide](/docs/setup/kubernetes/additional-setup/mesh-expansion/).

-- To add services requires detailed understanding of sidecar injection.
+- To add services requires a detailed understanding of sidecar injection.
 Visit our [sidecar injection guide](/docs/setup/kubernetes/additional-setup/sidecar-injection/) to learn more.